The TEAM

 Psychologist and Positive Behaviour Support Practitioner

-Isabella, who also goes by Issy, is a registered psychologist with a Bachelor of Psychology with First Class Honours in 2020.
-She uses a range of therapy modalities with an eclectic approach incorporating CBT, DBT, and Mindfulness work.
+Isabella, who also goes by Issy, is a registered psychologist with a Bachelor of Psychology with First Class Honours.
+She employs an eclectic approach to therapy, incorporating modalities such as CBT, DBT, and ACT.

 Nima Tahsili Fahadan